Exclusive: India considers private cars for ridesharing to cut traffic

 India's federal think-tank, which is chaired by Prime Minister Narendra Modi, has partnered with companies including ride-sharing firm Uber Technologies [UBER.UL] to assess the economic and environmental impact of using private cars as taxis, a government official involved in the process said.

-Increasing the availability of cars that can be used as cabs would be welcome news for Uber and its SoftBank backed local rival Ola, although it could heighten tensions with taxi operators that typically pay higher fees for commercial licences while facing more rigorous vehicle testing.
+Increasing the availability of cars that can be used as cabs would be welcome news for Uber and its SoftBank (9984.T) backed local rival Ola, although it could heighten tensions with taxi operators that typically pay higher fees for commercial licences while facing more rigorous vehicle testing.

 India's government wants to reduce private car ownership, the official said, adding the three-month study will look at the safety, regulatory, tax and insurance implications.